Day 5: "The World Upside Down" / उल्टी दुनिया

 Level 1 -- Dolphin Pose (for those building strength):

-Place forearms on the floor (same setup as Sirsasana, but the head stays OFF the floor).
-Tuck the toes, lift the knees, and press the hips high toward the ceiling -- like Downward Dog on the forearms.
-The head hangs freely between the upper arms.
-This builds the shoulder, core, and upper back strength needed for headstand without any compression on the head or neck.
-Hold for 30 seconds.
-Rest.
+Same forearm setup, but the head stays OFF the floor.
+Tuck toes, lift knees, press hips high -- like Downward Dog on the forearms.
+Hold 30 seconds.
 Repeat 3 times.
-This is a powerful pose in its own right.
+A powerful pose in its own right.

 >